At a Glance

 Background

-The mission of the Richard A. Harvill Endowment is to perpetuate knowledge of Dr. Harvill, who served as The University of Arizona's (UArizona) president from 1951 to 1971, a period in which The University began its furious post-war enrollment growth, and the institution took its place among the leading research universities of the west.
-The award targets University of Arizona senior undergraduates, domestic or international, who have completed a bachelor's degree at UArizona in May 2024, have been admitted to a UArizona main campus doctoral program for the fall 2024, and have an undergraduate GPA of 3.5 or higher.
-The Fellowship provides an annual stipend of $12,000, disbursed in two equal payments between the fall and spring terms and a Graduate Tuition Scholarship that covers base (main campus) graduate level tuition (differential tuition assessed by some programs is not included) for each semester of award.
+The mission of the Richard A. Harvill Endowment is to perpetuate knowledge of Dr. Harvill, who served as The University of Arizona's (U of A) president from 1951 to 1971, a period in which the University began its furious post-war enrollment growth, and the institution took its place among the leading research universities of the west.
+The award targets University of Arizona senior undergraduates, domestic or international, who have completed a bachelor's degree at the University of Arizona in May 2026, have been admitted to a U of A main campus doctoral program for the fall 2026, and have an undergraduate GPA of 3.5 or higher.
+The Fellowship provides an annual stipend of $12,000, disbursed in two equal payments between the fall and spring terms and a Graduate Tuition Scholarship (if needed) that covers base (main campus) graduate level tuition (differential tuition assessed by some programs is not included) for each semester of award.

-$12,000 plus full base (main campus) tuition (excludes mandatory registration fees and student health insurance) for one year only.
-There are three awards available.
+$12,000 plus full base (main campus) tuition (excludes AFAT fee and student health insurance) for one year only.

 Please note that the Richard A. Harvill Fellow may hold a concurrent graduate research or teaching assistantship, or additional department funds.
 Fellows will be required to be enrolled for a minimum of 9 graduate units during the tenure of the fellowship (or 6 graduate units if on a concurrent assistantship).